HOW TO LEARN

 • Self-Testing and Active Recall: Using flashcards, self-quizzing, or explaining concepts to others is more effective for deep learning than passive review (Dunlosky et al., 2013).

-• Building Broader Context: Reading multiple sources provides a richer understanding, allowing for greater depth in grasping concepts.
+• Building Broader Context: Reading multiple sources provides a richer understanding, enabling a deeper grasp of concepts.

-• Exposure to Different Perspectives: Chi (2009) found that exposure to different explanations helps enhance critical thinking and provides a more rounded view of the material.
+• Exposure to Different Perspectives: Chi (2009) found that exposure to diverse explanations enhances critical thinking and provides a more comprehensive view of the material.

-• Deepening Conceptual Knowledge: Extensive reading helps connect ideas and build a strong mental model, reinforcing understanding beyond surface details.
+• Deepening Conceptual Knowledge: Extensive reading facilitates connections among ideas and builds a robust mental model, reinforcing understanding beyond surface details.

-• Addressing Misconceptions: Diverse sources allow correction of misunderstandings and reinforce accurate knowledge.
+• Addressing Misconceptions: Diverse sources help correct misunderstandings and reinforce accurate knowledge.

 By combining these active learning techniques with research-backed strategies, you can deepen your understanding, enhance retrieval pathways, and ultimately retain and apply knowledge more effectively.